alechewitt/cssGuidelines/README.md

 ## Polymer
 * Use Polymer layout attirbutes to align elements: https://www.polymer-project.org/docs/polymer/layout-attrs.html
-* Use simple Polymer components such as <paper-ripple> for effects
+* Use simple Polymer components such as `<paper-ripple>` for effects
 * Discuss usage of more complex Polymer components.

 ## LESS vs CSS
 * Colour functions (eg. darken on hover) should be written in LESS
 * Variables will be written in LESS
-* The (slightly wooly) guiding principle is to keep things readable: sometimes pure CSS is better for this sometimes LESS is.
+* The (slightly woolly) guiding principle is to keep things readable: sometimes pure CSS is better for this, sometimes LESS is.

 ## Images
 * TODO: Nuke image files.